CWei88/Group17-Capstone/README.md

 where pth is the path to reach requirements.txt.

-To run the application, please use the following command with either the command prompt or the terminal:
+To run the application, please use either of the following command with either the command prompt or the terminal:

 `python main.py`

+`python3 main.py`

 and follow the instructions displayed on the command prompt/terminal.